programminghistorian/jekyll/new-lesson-workflow.md

 Our system uses special [YAML] front-matter blocks to store metadata about each lesson.
 Use the following example to create a YAML block for your lesson.
-This should appear at the very top of your lesson file.
+This should appear at the very top of your lesson file, and **must be followed by a blank line.**
 (Note: you will not know the names of your reviewers.
 Leave this blank for now.)